honux77/midiraja/docs/beep-1bit-audio-engineering.md

 ---

+### 2.7.
+AI-Driven Dynamic DSP Optimization (The God Table)
+The engine supports 36 distinct architectural permutations ($3$ Synthesis Modes $\times 4$ Multiplexers $\times 3$ Polyphony Levels).
+Early in development, it became evident that hardcoding a single set of DSP filter parameters (LPF cutoff, Dither amplitude, Soft-clipping overdrive) for all modes was fundamentally flawed.
+What sounded beautiful in a Pure PWM mode caused catastrophic aliasing in an XOR mode.

+To solve this mathematically, a **Hardware-in-the-Loop Genetic Algorithm (GA)** was developed in Python to automate the tuning of the Java DSP engine.

+**1. The Fitness Function (FFT Analysis)**
+For each permutation, the GA rendered a raw audio buffer and performed a Fast Fourier Transform (FFT).
+The fitness score was calculated mathematically:
+*   **Reward:** Amplitude of the fundamental frequency ($200\text{Hz} - 800\text{Hz}$).
+*   **Penalty:** Amplitude of high-frequency aliasing/quantization noise ($> 8000\text{Hz}$).
+*   **Penalty:** Extreme DC offsets ($< 20\text{Hz}$).

+**2. The Evolutionary Process**
+Populations of randomly generated DSP parameters were mutated, crossed over, and evaluated across multiple generations.
+The GA consistently discovered highly unintuitive, yet acoustically perfect configurations that human intuition failed to grasp:
+*   **Example A (PM + DSD + 4 Voices):** The AI discovered that applying an extreme $8.7\times$ Overdrive to the analog sine wave, coupled with heavy Dither ($0.23$), was the only mathematical way to force the Phase Modulation math to survive 1-bit Delta-Sigma quantization without collapsing into white noise.
+*   **Example B (XOR + XOR + 2 Voices):** The AI realized that adding Dither actually *decreased* the Signal-to-Noise Ratio (SNR) because the aggressive square-wave harmonics acted as a natural "self-dither."
+It clamped Dither to $0.0$ and aggressively lowered the Master LPF cutoff ($0.028$) to carve out the brutal Ring Modulation artifacts.

+**3. The God Table**
+The final, optimized parameters for all 36 permutations were hardcoded directly into the Java engine as a static lookup map dubbed **'The God Table'**.
+Upon initialization, the engine reads the user's CLI arguments and instantly adopts the exact mathematical equilibrium required for that specific acoustic state.
+This establishes the engine as a fully self-optimizing 1-bit laboratory.

+---

 ## 3. Global Mixing Pipeline

 Once each virtual unit has generated its 1-bit signal, the master bus finalizes the sound: